cha-king/google-home-fulfillment/README.md

 - Implement local fulfillment
 - Handle report state
     - Probably stupid if the light doesn't have another means to set it
+- Maybe some sort of service discovery, since .local doesn't work nicely with docker